GerritCodeReview/homepage/pages/design-docs/push-reviews/use-cases.md

   the repository, removing commits that have leaked data).
 * Support code review for submodule subscription updates.
 * Support GitHub-like pull requests.
-* Support code review for branch creations (but push reviews may help implementing a workflow for this, see [below](how-to-review-branch-creations))
 * Support code review for branch deletions.
 * Support code review for branch renames.